Budapest Ferenc Liszt International Airport Guide (BUD)

-Taxi: Taxis are available from the taxi stand outisde the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
-Maximum fixed fares from the airport are set by a zoning system, and start at around Ft6,000.
+Taxi: Taxis are available from the taxi stand outside the arrivals areas, with Főtaxi (tel: (1) 222 2222) the main supplier.
+Maximum fixed fares from the airport are set by a zoning system, and these start at around Ft6,000.

 Banking facilities, ATMs and bureaux de change are available in the terminals and the SkyCourt link building.

-Paid for Wi-Fi internet access is available in both terminals.
+Free wireless internet access is available in the departure areas of Terminals 2A and 2B as well as in the SkyCourt.
 There is a post office in Terminal 2A.

 There are various restaurants and snack bars throughout Budapest Ferenc Liszt International Airport.
-These include a pub, bar and a restaurant serving Hungarian specialities.
+These include a pub, bar and restaurants serving Hungarian, Greek, Italian and Asian specialities.

-There is a range of shops at Budapest Ferenc Liszt International Airport, including fashion boutiques, a shop selling Hungarian food and wine, souvenir shops and newsagents.
+A good selection of shops can be found at Budapest Ferenc Liszt International Airport; including fashion boutiques, a shop selling Hungarian food and wine, souvenir shops and newsagents.
 Duty-free shopping for passengers leaving the EU is available in the SkyCourt and in Terminal 2B.

-There is a lost property service for items lost at the airport (tel: (70) 332 4006).
-Left-luggage is located in the arrivals area of Terminal 2B, open daily 24 hours.
+A lost property service is on hand for enquiries about items lost at the airport (tel: (70) 332 4006).
+A 24-hour left-luggage service is located in the arrivals area of Terminal 2B.
 Lockers are available on the ground floor of the SkyCourt.

-The main short-term car park is immediately opposite Terminals 2A and 2B.
-Long-term parking is located a little further from the terminals.
+The main short-term car park is opposite Terminals 2A and 2B.
+Long-term parking is located a little further from the terminals, while premium rate parking is directly adjacent to the terminals.
 There is also a long-term car park with security surveillance.
-Parking information is available (tel: (1) 296 5232).
+Parking information is available (tel: (1) 296 5553).

-Car hire companies Avis, Budget, Europcar, Hertz and Sixt all have desks located immediately after customs, on the arrivals levels in both Terminal 2A and Terminal 2B.
+Car hire companies Avis, Budget, Europcar, Hertz and Sixt all have desks located immediately after customs, on the arrivals levels in Terminals 2A and Terminal 2B.